 Identify several possible dates

-Because it’s a smaller group, it may be ideal to have a weekday elopement to avoid the crowds.
+Because it’s a smaller group, it may be ideal to have a Boston weekday elopement to avoid the crowds.
 Depending on the venue, it may be less financially straining, as well.
 If you’re having a Boston City Hall wedding, all weddings there are performed on weekdays.

 I love when couples approach us to be their Boston elopement photographer and videographer and they have several options for dates.
 It’s often that our teams get booked up quickly, and having a few options makes it so much more flexible.